AshutoshDongare/convo/README.md

 2) There are quite a few dependencies for running silero. we will go through them in following steps

-3) Install pytorch using instructions on https://pytorch.org/get-started/locally/ - if you are on windows & cpu only, this command may look like below
+3) Install pytorch using instructions on https://pytorch.org/get-started/locally/ - if you are on windows & cpu only, this command may look like below.
+Use appropriate command line for your machine configuration.

 ```
 pip install torch torchvision torchaudio